kartverket/skip.kartverket.no/blog/2024-07-26-20-teams-on-skip.md

 In practice we have two days in a row of dedicated innovation work every other month.
-We used to have one day every month, but we found that this was not enough time to really get into the flow of things so we started running double days every 2 months, which worked better.
+We used to have one day every month, but we found that this was not enough time to really get into the flow of things so we started doing two days every 2 months, which worked better.
 We also have a rule that you can't work on anything that's on the roadmap, as this is work that we're already going to do.
 This is a great way to get new ideas and to work on things that might not